Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Summary Discussion

 We attribute the rebrightening in the afterglow light curve at $T>0.6$~days to energy injection by the central engine into the forward shock produced by a relativistic jet.
 Three popular scenarios of energy injection in which a single and isolated rebrightening episode is realized are refreshing of the forward shock due to a mild collision (as opposed to a violent one) between two matter shells \citep{Kumar-Piran-00}, the ejecta having a radial velocity stratification \citep{Rees-Meszaros-98,Sari-Meszaros-00}, or energy injected by a spinning down millisecond magnetar via an MHD wind \citep{Zhang-Meszaros-01}.
 In all of these three scenarios, the energy of the blast wave is gently increased without the formation of strong shocks propagating through both the initial blast wave and energizing material.
 The main result is an increase in the emission from the forward shock produced by the initial blast wave.
-Alternatively, a millisecond-magnetar central engine can power the initial jet, and energy can be later injected into it by the gravitational collapse into a Schwarzschild BH as the magnetar spins down and loses centrifugal support, thus releasing the remaining binding energy $E_B \simeq 5 \times 10^{53} {\rm erg}$ \citep[see][for further discussion and details on this model; see also Appendix~\ref{App:CentralEngine}]{2015MM}.
+Alternatively, the merger of two NSs produces a hypermassive (beyond the TOV limit) millisecond-magnetar central engine which can power the initial jet.
+Energy can be later injected into the GRB jet by the gravitational collapse into a Schwarzschild BH, as the magnetar spins down and loses centrifugal support, thus releasing the remaining binding energy $E_B \simeq 5 \times 10^{53} {\rm erg}$ \citep[see][for further discussion and details on this model; see also Appendix~\ref{App:CentralEngine}]{2015MM} into a second shock, channelled into the pathway left by the initial jet, that eventually collides with the slowed-down head of the jet.